hkjeldsberg/kafka-docs/doks/streams.md

 ## Streams Design Patterns

-Depending on the goal and purpose of the data, sevaral stream design patterns are available.
+Depending on the goal and purpose of the data, several stream design patterns are available.
 Patterns:

 - **Single event processing**: Each event is handled independently.
 No state is needed.
 - **Local state processing**: May include storing min and max values; need to store some state.
 Suffers from increased